 Since colonial times, settlers attempted to bring the craft of wine and beer making from Europe to the United States.

 However, it was soon discovered that not all geographic regions in the United States were conducive to growing grapes.
-The areas with most success were found along coastal waters.
+Land along coastal waters was most successful.
 They created a micro-climate similar to the coastal regions in Europe.
 Many settlers made wine, beer and other spirits.
 As gatherers, women participated in harvesting crops which led to the craft.

-As the West was settled, saloons were often some of the first buildings erected in towns.
+As the West was settled, some of the first buildings erected in towns were saloons.

 In a town with several beer halls, each salon boasted its special amenities.
 They touted well-ventilated rooms, meals at all hours, choice whiskies, Havana cigars and even space for women.
 The Palace Beer Hall in Denison, Texas advertised in the May 18, 1877 Daily News that its “wine room, which has recently been fitted up, is nicely furnished.”
 Entrepreneurial proprietors fixed up wine rooms out back for female drinkers.
 Saloons with a second story were able to accommodate upstairs wine rooms.
-Either way, that section of the establishment was accessible through a separate door, posted as the Family Entrance or Ladies’ Entrance, which typically opened on an alley.
+Likewise, that section of the establishment was accessible through a separate door.
+Often posted as the Family Entrance or Ladies’ Entrance, doors typically opened on an alley.

 Prohibition and ratification of the 18th Amendment in 1919 and the defiant flapper phenomenon of the 1920s put an end to wine rooms.